kneitinger/kneitinger.github.io/_posts/2015-08-21-brtfs-raid-on-dmcrypt.markdown

-Now that the subvolumes are created, we can move on to assembling the filesystem heirarchy, just like in a traditional multi-partition install.
+Now that the subvolumes are created, we can move on to assembling the filesystem hierarchy, just like in a traditional multi-partition install.

 ## Assembling the / Filesystem
 ---